elkurczako/Double-Opt-in-for-CF7/readme.txt

 * Adding a CSV file attachment to final submission email containing form data.
 * Adding file attachment to final confirmation email sent to the submitter.
 * Setting expiration time for submissions to be confirmed.
+* Ability to manually confirm forms.
+That can be useful if your submitter enters an invalid email address, and you are sure you want to send their submission anyway.

+**Additional enhancements**

+Apart from its main feature, Double Opt-in for CF7 adds some functions you may find nice and useful:

 * Custom, accessible file upload inputs for your forms which look better, can be CSS styled and allow easy selecting and deselecting files to upload.
 This works for every CF7 form, not only double opt-in enabled.
 * Custom, more specific validation errors for radio buttons and checkboxes for improved accessibility.
 * Option to change CSV separator when exporting submissions from Flamingo plugin.
 It also adds BOM to CSV exports, allowing them to be properly opened in MS Excel.
-* Ability to manually confirm forms.
-That can be useful if your submitter enters an invalid email address, and you are sure you want to send their submission anyway.
 * Additional column on Flamingo Inbound Messages screen indicating if submission is complete or still waiting for being confirmed by sender.

 **What is double opt-in and why use it:**